 - 1. Voter Identification: When a voter appears at the polling location, state law requires the poll clerk to ask the voter to provide identification to verify eligibility. - a.
-Residential Address: An acceptable form of identification must include a residential address (a PO Box number is not acceptable), and a date of birth.

-b.
-Acceptable forms of identification with residential address include:

-- A valid North Dakota issued Driver's License. - □ A valid North Dakota issued State Identification Card (non-Driver's License). - A valid Federally issued identification card. - Passport - Agency Identification Card - A valid Tribal Government issued Identification Card (with residential address). - A valid Student Identification Card (with residential address). - A valid United States Military Identification Card (with residential address). - Utility bill dated within 30 days prior to Election Day, with the name and residential address of person offering to vote (PO Box number is not acceptable). - Change of Address Verification Letter from US Postal Service.

-A voter may provide a physical location to their place of residence if an address is not available, e.g. three miles north of town on county road 23.

-- c.
-Intent of ID Requirement: The purpose for this requirement is not to deter people from voting, but to ensure: - 1.
-The voter is old enough to vote, - 2.
-The voter is a U.S. citizen, and - 3.
-The voter is a resident of the precinct in which they are voting.
+Residential Address: An acceptable form of identification must include the voter's name, residential address (a PO Box number is not acceptable), and date of birth. - b.
+Acceptable forms of identification at the polls include a valid North Dakota: - Driver's license. - □ Non-driver's identification card. - Tribal government issued identification card. - Student identification certificate (provided by ND college or university). - Long term care identification certificate (provided by ND facility). - c.
+Intent of ID Requirement: The purpose for this requirement is not to deter people from voting, but to ensure that the voter is: - 1.
+Old enough to vote, - 2.
+A U.S. citizen, and - 3.
+A resident of the precinct in which he or she desires to vote.

-The residents of every precinct have the right to know that the leadership choices for their own jurisdiction are being made by only those voters qualified to do so.
+Qualified electors have the right to know that the votes are being cast by only those voters qualified to do so.